aieslab/aieslab.github.io/_projects/opportunity_grid_datacentre.md

 ## What We're Doing

 Data centres consume massive amounts of power but typically run as inflexible loads.
-This project explores how to coordinate IT workload scheduling with cooling operations so facilities can respond to grid conditions—enabling demand response, peak shaving, and carbon-aware computing.
+This project explores how to coordinate IT workload scheduling with cooling operations so facilities can respond to grid conditions, enabling demand response, peak shaving, and carbon-aware computing.

 The challenge is joint optimization:
 - IT workload timing affects cooling demand